Global Warming Basics for the Bay Area

 What does global warming mean for the Bay area?

 - The main reason is increasing concentrations of greenhouse gases -- carbon dioxide, methane, nitrous oxide, and ozone, and water vapor.
 These gases trap escaping heat and re-direct it back to Earth’s surface.
+CO2 levels today are about 25% higher than in 1957.
+They are higher than at any time since out ancestors began migrating out of Africa.
+They are now at 400 parts per million (ppm), and rising about 2 ppm each year.

 - The increase in greenhouse-gas concentrations is overwhelmingly due to human activity, mainly burning of carbon-based fuels -- wood, coal, oil, and natural gas.